LAACARC Council Meeting / HAMCON Meeting

 How to get your club news in front of

-The ARRL LAX Section Management team is preparing for the November issue of the ARRL LAX Newsletter.
+The ARRL LAX Section Management team prepares the ARRL LAX Newsletter.
 The newsletter will be distributed to all ARRL members in the Los Angeles area.
 FULL STORY (changed to a PDF file for printing).

 HAM RADIO IN THE 21ST CENTURY